I often get asked about the money tools and money apps that I use. Like what credit cards I recommend, or budgeting software, or how I invest.

 As you probably know, there are 3 different credit reports.
 Credit Karma only checks 2 of them, unfortunately.
 So you can use this site to get the other one (Experian).

-I’ll continue to update this post as I think of other tools that we use and love.
+I”ll continue to update this post as I think of other money tools and money apps that we use and love.

 Got any great ones you recommend?